kgoba/ft8_lib/README.md

 * Free-text messages (up to 13 characters from a limited alphabet) (decoding only, untested)
 * Telemetry data (71 bits as 18 hex symbols)

-There is historical code that supports the same set of FT8 version 1 (75-bit) messages minus telemetry data.

-# What doesn't

-I'm currently working on decoding, which still needs refactoring.
+Encoding and decoding works for both FT8 and FT4.
+For encoding and decoding, there is a desktop application provided for each, which serves mostly as test code, and could be a starting point for your potential application on an MCU.
+I don't provide a concrete example for a particular MCU hardware here, since it would be very specific.

 The code is not yet really a library, rather a collection of routines and example code.

+# Future ideas

 Incremental decoding (processing during the 15 second window) is something that I would like to explore, but haven't started.

-FT4 is not supported, but I would like to add it one day soon.

 These features are low on my priority list:
 * Contest modes